 Be interested in community-based, real estate development

 Sign up for our newsletter at the bottom of the page and follow Building Community Value on Facebook and Twitter to stay up-to-date about our next round of classes.
-Applications for the Summer 2018 term will open in April 2018.
+Applications for the Summer 2018 can be accessed here.